nikossampanis/tda-protein-app/README.md

-# TDA Protein App
+# Protein TDA App
 A Streamlit web app to compute and visualize persistent homology on protein 3D structures (PDB files).
-# Protein TDA App

 Topological Data Analysis of protein structures using persistent homology.

 Developed by **Nikos Sampanis**, July 2025.